 MED-over the shoulder: Talent launching Darwin GUI, with monitor visible in frame

+To configure the GUI for training and labelling, select Create Project and provide the project a name using the pop-up dialogue box.

-SCREEN: To be provided by Authors: Load Training Labels being clicked
+SCREEN: To be provided by Authors: Pop-up dialogue box with project name being entered.

-Using the pop-up file explorer dialogue box, select the folder containing the labeled training images for the relevant video sequence and click Load Video Frames [1].
+Using the pop-up dialogue box, select the folder containing the video frame images to be labelled and click OK

-SCREEN: To be provided by Authors: Folder being selected, the Load Video Frames being clicked
+SCREEN: To be provided by Authors: Folder being selected, the Open button being clicked

-Select the folder containing all of the original frames of the video sequence in the pop-up window and click Train [1].
+Using the pop-up dialogue box, select the folder containing the labeled training images and click OK

-SCREEN: To be provided by Authors: Folder being selected, then Train being clicked
+SCREEN: To be provided by Authors: Folder being selected, then Open being clicked

+Using the pop-up dialogue box, select the folder containing the training validation images, and click OK

+SCREEN: Folder being selected, then Open being clicked

+Using the pop-up dialogue box, select the folder where all output (labeled frames) from the program will be written

+SCREEN: Folder being selected, the Open being clicked

+Using the pop-up dialogue box, under Areas of Interest, enter the Areas of Interest to label, including the Red-Green-Blue values used to mark each region in the training examples

+SCREEN: Example of an Area of Interest being entered with colour values

 The algorithm will examine each labeled training frame and learn a model of appearance for classifying the pixels into any of the specified object classes of interest [1].